Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Perturbation of half preconditioned normal equations

 Theorem~\ref{t_2} implies that, to first order, the relative error in $\vhx$ is bounded by

-If the preconditioner~$\mr_s$ is effective, then the half-preconditioned normal equations~(\ref{e_hp}) are numerically stable, because the bounds in Theorem~\ref{t_2} and~(\ref{e_pne2a}) resemble the perturbation bound of the original least squares problem in Lemma~\ref{l_ls}.
+If the preconditioner~$\mr_s$ is effective, so that $\kappa(\ma_p)\leq 10$, then the half preconditioned normal equations~(\ref{e_hp}) are a numerically stable algorithm for solving the least squares problem, because the bounds in Theorem~\ref{t_2} and~(\ref{e_pne2a}) resemble the perturbation bound of the original least squares problem in Lemma~\ref{l_ls}.

 Why?
 The singular values of $\ma_p^T\ma$ are bounded by